funatsufumiya/of-vscode-project-generator-rs/README.md

 ***NOTE***: This tool is NOT official one of openFrameworks.

 openFrameworks project generator for Visual Studio Code.
-(Rust ported version of [original bash version](https://github.com/funatsufumiya/of-vscode-project-generator))
+(Rust ported from [bash version](https://github.com/funatsufumiya/of-vscode-project-generator))

 (only for static code analysis like syntax-highlighting, definition jumping or intellisense.
 Not for building or debug.)